LifeJiggy/DevConsole-Toolkit/README.md

 ## ‎🔥 Browser Dev Console Toolkit.
 ‎
-**‎A powerful open-source suite of utilities for extracting, mapping, debugging, inspection, monitoring, and rapid exploration inside the browser console.**
+**‎A powerful open-source suite of utilities for extracting, mapping, debugging, inspecting, monitoring, and rapid exploration inside the browser console.**

 **‎This professional collection of console-ready tools is designed for developers, researchers, and security engineers who need fast, flexible, and stealthy workflows without relying on external dependencies.**